 tracked via bar-coding and is accessed via the internet.
 Vinfolio also

 Say you discovered a fabulous wine as part of an idyllic overseas holiday

-and you want to bring a case back to Canada.
-If you've decided to
+and you want to acquire a case for future consumption in Canada.

 Ordering feature through which you can order a wine that you discovered

 outside Ontario but is neither on the General Listing nor is available

 through VINTAGES.
 The

 LCBO will bring it over at the same time as one of their regular shipments